wrf/oceanography_scripts/README.md

 ![WOD_OSD_samples_by_temp.png](https://github.com/wrf/oceanography_scripts/blob/master/images/WOD_OSD_samples_by_temp.png)

 This code makes a map of global surface nitrate.
-The highest values appear due to river inputs.
-The southern ocean is also noticably darker than much of the rest of the world.
+The highest values appear to be due to river inputs.
+The southern ocean is also noticeably darker than much of the rest of the world, as a well known [HNCL region](https://en.wikipedia.org/wiki/High-nutrient,_low-chlorophyll_regions).

 ```
+library(ggplot2)
+library(dplyr)
+worldpolygons = map_data("world")
 first_stop_w_nitrate = filter(wod_data, stop==0, !is.na(Nitrate))
 wnit_gg = ggplot(worldpolygons) +
     coord_cartesian(expand = c(0,0)) +